webdev498/ionic-weather/README.md

     EMBER_CLI_CORDOVA=0 ember serve -p 4200 --environment=staging

-And visit `http://localhost:4200` in your browser
+And visit `http://localhost:4200` in your browser.

 ### To build for ios